erroronline1/caro/readme.md

 * The [logfile](#cron) `cron.log` within the api directory with success and error messages can be viewed and deleted.
 A deletion retriggers the updates.
 * Existing vendors can be updated regarding their information and product list settings (import filter and sample check intervals).
 A file similar to the [template file](#application-setup) can be provided.
 The update items can be selected for every matching vendor.
 * Documents can have fields that are supposed to learn to recommend past entries for each unit.
 There may be faulty entries.
 You can download, edit and reupload a CSV-file, or use the upload option for prefilling recommendations.
 A provided file overwrites the entire dataset for the selected unit.
 Table headers resemble input field names, rows are for recommendations.
 Without a provided file you get the export.
+* Risk data can be imported/updated through dedicated CSV-files.

 [Content](#content)